Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 - Strong interest and enthusiasm in promoting healthy behaviors among your fellow students

-- Open mind to cultures, practices, and sexual orientations different from your own
+- Openness to cultures, practices, and sexual orientations different from your own

 - Ability to articulate the facts about health-enhancing behaviors and dispel myths and misperceptions